zugzwang/batchgcd/README.md

 ```
 make test
 ```
-This should expose 8 compromised moduli out of the 13 samples.
+This should expose 8 compromised moduli and 2 duplicates out of the 15 samples.

 ### Run